 Wondering whether you can start a business in Canada on a work permit?
 Not exactly.
 If you are actually asking, "Can I start a business in Canada as a non-Canadian and stay and live in Canada permanently?" then the answer is "No."

-To legally start a business in Canada as an individual, you need to be a Canadian citizen or a landed immigrant (permanent resident) and as a foreign worker here on a work permit in Canada, you are neither.
+To legally start a business in Canada as an individual, you need to be a Canadian citizen or a landed immigrant (permanent resident), and as a foreign worker on a work permit in Canada, you are neither.

-Before you apply to immigrate to Canada as a skilled worker, you will have to decide whether you wish to immigrate to Quebec or to somewhere else in Canada.
+Before you apply to immigrate to Canada as a skilled worker, you will have to decide whether you wish to immigrate to Quebec or to a different province.
 Quebec runs its own program for selecting skilled workers.
-To immigrate to anywhere else in Canada as a skilled worker, you will need to apply under the Express Entry program.
+To immigrate anywhere else in Canada as a skilled worker, you will need to apply under the Express Entry program.

 To come to Canada through this immigration program, you have to be eligible to immigrate under one of these three programs:

 If this is the case, you will then apply by filling out an online profile with information about your skills, education, work experience, and language ability (English or French).
 If you're coming with a spouse, you'll need to provide their information as well.

-- Security - acts of espionage, terrorism, subversion, etc.
+- Security concerns—acts of espionage, terrorism, subversion, etc.

-- Has been convicted of serious criminal offenses within or outside of Canada.
+- Conviction of serious criminal offenses within or outside of Canada

-- Has been a member of recognized criminal organizations, or engaged in activities such as money laundering, people smuggling, etc.
+- Membership in recognized criminal organizations, or engagement in activities such as money laundering, people smuggling, etc.